“Salespeople should talk more than they listen.”

 Scheduled demos are a call breed of their own.
 Reps should come prepared with a tailored presentation to their prospect, while also eliciting additional insights and feedback from the buyer.
 In our analysis, we found that a 65:35 ratio and an about of 2.5 interchanges per minute is where top performers land.

 As you can see from the data, the 80:20 rule doesn’t appear anywhere.
-This ‘ideal’ call isn’t happening in the real world like experts claim and if it does, buyers feel alienated as if they’re playing 21 questions.
+This ‘ideal’ call isn’t happening in the real world as experts claim and if it does, buyers feel alienated as if they’re playing 21 questions.

 You might be thinking, “Steve, what the hell am I supposed to do with this information?”